10 Tips for Doing Your Best on the SSAT

 3. If you know you are weak in a particular subject, get help before you take the test.

 If you know that math is your weakest subject, make sure you address it as soon as possible.
 Begin early and practice every day until your skills improve.
-Our new online practice portal contains quizzes and practice designed to show you where your strengths and weaknesses are (available September 1, 2016).
+SSAT Practice Online contains full length timed practice tests, quizzes, and indicators designed to show you where your strengths and weaknesses are.

 4. Be prepared.